A Look At World Champion Neeraj Chopra's Net Worth, Brand Deals And More

-However, Neeraj Chopra’s victory was far from a one-horse race.
-In tandem with an India-Pakistan sports affair’s theatrics, the battle for the crown went down the wire as Pakistan’s Arshad Nadeem came tantalisingly close with a throw of 87.82 metres in his third attempt.
+Neeraj Chopra’s victory, however, was far from being a one-horse race.
+In tandem with the theatrics associated with an India-Pakistan fixture, the battle for the crown went down the wire as Pakistan’s Arshad Nadeem came tantalisingly close with a throw of 87.82 metres in his third attempt.

-With this historic win at Budapest, Neeraj Chopra has won every major tournament in his career at just 25 years of age, including the record of being the only Indian to win an Olympic gold in track-and-field events.
-Fans and experts will be hoping to see the Indian athlete try and replicate his feats all over again and become a legend of the track-and-field sports world, much akin to Jamaican sprinter Usain Bolt.
-The Asian Games in Hangzhou, China starting in September 2023 will be Chopra’s next target to try and defend his continental crown.
+With his historic win at Budapest, Neeraj Chopra has won every major tournament in his career at the young age of 25, including the record of being the only Indian to win an Olympic gold in a track-and-field event.
+Fans and experts will be hoping to see the Indian athlete try and replicate his feats all over again in subsequent tournaments and become a legend of track and field, much akin to Jamaican sprinter Usain Bolt.
+The Asian Games in Hangzhou, China, starting in September 2023, will be Chopra’s next target to try and defend his continental crown.

-To commemorate his historic achievement, we take a look at Neeraj Chopra’s net worth, salary, all the brands he endorses, and more.
+So, to commemorate his historic achievement, we take a closer look at Neeraj Chopra’s net worth, including his salary, all the brands he endorses and more.

 A Look At Sahith Theegala’s Net Worth, Career Highlights, Brand Deals And More